 Unravel the mysteries of the world inside Nashville's Adventure Science Center.
-Children of all ages (even adult-children) can experience live science demonstrations, walk through simulated weightlessness, and create structures in the Imagination Playground.
+Children of all ages can experience live science demonstrations, walk through simulated weightlessness, and create structures in the Imagination Playground.
+Shake off the winter blues with many Spring activities and special events at Adventure Science Center.
 Spark your curiosity at this family fun playground of science and wonder.

 Start at the Country Music Hall of Fame and Museum, where you will be immersed in the history and sounds of country music at the largest museum dedicated to popular music in the world!
 Just outside is the Music City Walk of Fame which recognizes artists and music industry professionals that have made their legendary endowment to the life of music - of every genre - across the world - but always with a connection to Music City.
 Loretta Lynn, Garth Brooks, Trisha Yearwood, Dolly Parton, Johnny Cash, Reba McEntire, Kings of Leon, and Jimi Hendrix are just a handful of the nearly 100 stars on the Music City Walk of Fame.
-Take a walk just a few blocks down the street into the Musicians Hall of Fame and Museum which honors all musicians regardless of genre or instrument.
-The museum showcases the stories of various artists throughout music history, and the instruments they used to record their classic hits.
+Venture over to Broadway to find the National Museum of African American Music (NMAAM) and discover the central role African Americans have played in shaping and creating all genres of American music.
+From classical to country to jazz and hip hop, NMAAM shares the untold story of over 50 music genres and sub-genres.
+Take a walk just a few blocks down the street into the Musicians Hall of Fame and Museum, which honors all musicians regardless of genre or instrument.
+The museum showcases the stories of various artists throughout music history and the instruments they used to record their classic hits.
 In addition, the first Grammy Museum Gallery in the world is open inside the Musicians Hall of Fame and Museum!
 The gallery is set up for guests to explore the history of the GRAMMY Awards, experience what it’s like to be on the stage, and the recording process.

 Do you think your family has what it takes to play The Escape Game?
 Nashville's real-life adventure game is designed for small groups of 2-8 people.
 In one hour, families and friends must work together, crack codes, and solve ciphers to escape.
 Escape or not, you're guaranteed to make a great memory for years to come.

 Now, more than ever, you can discover the world's first combination candy bar (created in Nashville) at the Goo Goo Shop & Dessert Bar.
-You can stop by to watch the cooks do their magic, or just skip to the eating part.
-Either way, the store features a ton of different flavors including must-tries like the original Goo Goo Cluster.
+You can stop by to watch the cooks do their magic or skip to the eating part.
+Either way, the store features many different flavors, including must-tries like the original Goo Goo Cluster.

 The Treetop Adventure Park is an aerial adventure course set in the beautiful woods of Nashville Shores Lakeside Resort.
-There are over 10 different zip lines and 100 challenging obstacles including suspended bridges, cargo nets, ladders, Tarzan jumps, and many other thrilling elements.
+There are over ten different zip lines and 100 challenging obstacles, including suspended bridges, cargo nets, ladders, Tarzan jumps, and many other thrilling elements.